When it comes to personal finances and budgeting, Personal Capital is a very popular favorite. And with good reason!

 Estimate and pay quarterly taxes

 But if you have to pay state taxes this figure could be higher.
-So that’s why I use this program to calculate it for me.
+It’s simple to use GoDaddy Bookkeeping to calculate quarterly taxes.

 Create and send invoices